-FUEL SYSTEM UNDER PRESSURE Release cap slowly to avoid injury.
-No smoking, vapors are combustible.
+A WARNING FUEL SYSTEM UNDER PRESSURE Release cap slowly to avoid mary.

 SAFETY STATEMENTS

 There is no substitute for sound judgment and careful practices.
 Improper practices or carelessness can cause burns, cuts, mutilation, asphyxiation, other bodily injury or death.
 This information contains general safety precautions and guidelines that must be followed to reduce risk to personal safety.
 Special safety precautions are listed in specific procedures.
 Read and understand all of the safety precautions before operation or performing repairs or maintenance.